Zelenskiy says may be forced to negotiate peace deal if Ukraine loses Bakhmut

 In Moscow, presidential spokesman Dmitry Peskov warned colleagues that they should get ready for a possible “forever war” according to a report in The Guardian.

-The battle for Bakhmut has been going on for seven months with neither side winning much advantage, leading some analysts to ask why Kyiv is expanding so many resources to maintain control of the relatively strategically insignificant town.
+The battle for Bakhmut has been going on for seven months with neither side winning much advantage, leading some analysts to ask why Kyiv is expending so many resources to maintain control of the relatively strategically insignificant town.
 Zelenskiy told the AP journalists that if Ukraine gives up the town it may be forced to sue for peace.

 He predicted that if Russia defeats Ukraine in Bakhmut, Putin would set out to “sell” a victory to the international community.